-- Research Plan: Limited to a maximum of six (6) pages. - At the end of the Research Plan (and within the 6 page limit) the applicant must include at least one (1) paragraph detailing a) the applicant's plan for using the results of the proposed pilot study in a future application for funding (NIH preferred) in support of research using nonhuman primates, or b) how the results of the pilot study (data, models, technologies, etc.) will enhance the value of nonhuman primates for future research by others. - This information is factored into the assessment of the likelihood that the present application, if funded, will lead to successful leveraging. - The applicant is encouraged to nominate one (1) investigator as a potential external (not affiliated with SNPRC) reviewer of the proposal.
-Please include the name, institutional affiliation, and contact information for an established, active researcher who has a record of publications and funded research with relevance to the proposed pilot research
+- A cover page that includes the investigator's full name, professional affiliation, - The Other Support sub-section of the Biographical Sketch must also include a list of all previous pilot study awards received by the applicant from any source. - The text of the Research Plan is limited to a maximum of six (6) pages. - At the end of the Research Plan (and within the 6 page limit) the applicant must include at least one (1) paragraph detailing a) the applicant's plan for using the results of the proposed pilot study in a future application for funding (NIH preferred) in support of research using nonhuman primates, or b) how the results of the pilot study (data, models, technologies, etc.) will enhance the value of nonhuman primates for future research by others.

+• This information is factored into the assessment of the likelihood that the present application, if funded, will lead to successful leveraging.